sagivo/powerset/README.md

 powerset
 ========

-ruby implementation for finding the powerset of set. for example:
+ruby implementation for finding all subsets of a set (all subgroups of a group or subarrays of an array). for example:
 ```ruby
 arr = [1,2,3,4]